 The refurbishment works included re-wiring the existing electrical services installations, replacement new boilers and heating system, and new finishes to the affected areas.
 The alteration works comprised the creation of a chic bar and 60 cover café in the existing bar area; a forma store room under the theatres tiered seating has been transformed into a commercial kitchen to supply the cafe and neighbouring function room.

 The work was completed over 3 phases, as per the theatres requirement, and was carefully programmed to accommodate all the performances the theatre continued to stage.
 This included their annual pantomime production which achieved record ticket sales going through the temporary box office we installed after phase 1 completion.

-Our in-house specialist joinery company, Bullen Joinery, manufactured 1 no single door to replace half of an existing mirrored pair, and the manufactured an oak set of double fire doors, side screens and windows.
+Our in-house specialist joinery company, Bullen Joinery, manufactured one single door to replace half of an existing mirrored pair, and then manufactured an oak set of double fire doors, side screens and windows.